ShreyanshiJaiswal/Guesstimate_Journey/README.md

 # 100 Guesstimates Journey

-This repository is where I solve one guesstimate every day to improve my problem-solving and critical-thinking skills.
+This repository is where I solve guesstimates to improve my problem-solving and critical-thinking skills.
 I’m using this space to track my progress and stay consistent.

 ## 📌 How I’m Solving These
 - I have a list of 100 guesstimate questions.
-- I solve one question daily in my notebook first.
+- I am aiming at solving one question daily in my notebook first.
 - Then I write the structured solution here in a clean and simple way.

 ## 📂 Repository Structure